 There is a minute difference between defect, bug, and failure.
 If any feature is not working as expected or the actual and expected result is different.
 And this issue is found by the developer in the development phase only; then, it is called a defect.
-When the defect is left in the development phase and is found by the tester in the testing phase, then that defect is known as a bug; when the software is delivered to the end-user, and the customer finds any issue, it is known as a failure.
+When the defect is left in the development phase and seen by the tester in the testing phase, it is known as a bug; when the software is delivered to the end-user and the customer finds any issue, it is known as a failure.

 Q9.
 What is Equivalence Partitioning Testing?

 It is a type of black-box Testing that can be applied at any level, like Unit, Integration, and System test.
-In this testing, the input range is divided into an equivalent group that is expected to exhibit the same behavior for every range.
+This Testing divides the input range into an equivalent group expected to exhibit the same behavior for every field.
 For example, if the password textbox accepts a value between 5-15 characters, then the range can be 5-15, valid; more than 15, invalid; and 0-5, invalid.